 Pulse Wave Analysis (PWA) and Aortic Pulse Wave Velocity (PWVao) measurements are crucial tests for identifying arterial stiffness resulting from asymptomatic atherosclerosis and vascular calcification.
 These measurements provide valuable prognostic information regarding cardiovascular events such as stroke and myocardial infarction.
 Importantly, the relationship between arterial stiffness parameters and cardiovascular events remains significant even after accounting for traditional risk factors such as age, smoking, blood pressure, gender, and cholesterol.

 The Arteriograph is an innovative, patented (US Pat.
 No. 20070106162), and non-invasive technique and device that accurately assesses Aortic Pulse Wave Velocity (PWVao) and performing Pulse Wave Analysis (PWA) using a single upper arm cuff.

-The accuracy of Arteriograph is validated invasively for oscillometric measurement and determination of fundamental central hemodynamic parameters (SBPao, AIXao, PWV).
+The accuracy is validated invasively for oscillometric measurement and determination of fundamental central hemodynamic parameters (SBPao, AIXao, PWV).
 What is unique to the Arteriograph are the real-time transmission and visualisation of the detected pressure curves by the Arteriograph software.